Good Night Sleep

 Avoid eating too late.
 The closer to the bedtime you eat, the more difficult you make it for your body and stomach to work.
 Usually, scientists and doctors suggest eating at least 4 hours before sleep.
 That way, your body won’t keep you awake while trying to digest all the food.
 This is another explanation of why it is important to eat lightly in the evening.

 Set the temperature in your bedroom.
 Fresh air helps to fall asleep faster.
 So open up your windows for 10-15 minutes during the day and right before you go to bed.
 The temperature should be comfortable for you and give you the feeling that you are breathing fresh air.

 Meanwhile, you can go and take a relaxing shower or bath.
 It can be only for 5-10 minutes.
 That is also a great way to imagine washing off all your troubles away, in case if you had a very long day.

-Last but not least, you should have a comfortable mattress and pillow.
+Last but not least, you should have a comfortable mattress, pillow, bamboo quilt cover, and bedsheets.
 Also, wash your sheets regularly.
 The smell and feeling of fresh bed sheets will give that mental peace and gives you more chances to fall asleep faster and have the sweetest dreams ever.

 Author’s Bio Aya Lisch: If you have never read Aya’s articles, consider that you’ve been missing out a lot.
 This fierce blond knows exactly how to combine honesty, humor, and expert opinions in one read.
 Once you read her stories at Pure. dating, you would think Carrie Bradshaw could have been better.
 Follow her on Twitter to get all the updates on her latest articles